UoS-COM1001/com1001-2024-25-spr/Spring-Project-Brief.md

 - Collaboration: Work together as a team to deliver a working system that meets the client's requirements.

 For each sprint (lasting 2 weeks), your team must:
-- Plan what to do (e.g., breakdown user stories into tasks, estimate the time needed for each task);
+- Review the previous sprint;
-- Do the tasks;
+- Plan the current sprint (e.g., breakdown user stories into tasks, estimate the time needed for each task);
-- Review what you have done.
+- Do the tasks according to the plan.

 To facilitate this process, we will have _weekly scrum meetings_ every Tuesday at 2 pm from Week 1 to Week 11.
 Check out the [seating plan](misc/cr3-cr5-scrum-meetings.pdf) to find out where you need to be.